-Some experts have advocated for changing the definition of 'fully vaccinated'
+Some leaders express interest in changing the definition of 'fully vaccinated'